-The setting serves both a rural and urban area that is considered as being economically disadvantaged.
-The children who attend come from a full range of backgrounds.
-The majority of children have English as their home language.
+The private setting serves both a rural and urban area that is considered as neither economically advantaged nor disadvantaged.
+The children who attend come from a full range of backgrounds with the majority having English as their home language.

-The setting is open from 9.00am to 11.30am every morning for 39 weeks of the year.
-It is registered for 20 children between the ages of 2.5 and 4 years of age.
-At the time of the inspection 16 were on roll in total and 2 are currently funded by the Early Years Partnership.
+The setting is open from 7.00 am to 6.00 pm throughout the year apart from bank Holidays.
+It is registered for 40 children of nursery age.
+At the time of the inspection 16 three and four year olds were on roll with one funded by the Early Years Partnership.
+These children attend between 9 and 11.30 daily.

-The setting was last inspected by the Care and Social Service Inspectorate for Wales (CSSIW) in January 2010.
+The setting was last inspected by the Care and Social Service Inspectorate for Wales (CSSIW) in February 2011.
 It is the setting's first inspection by Estyn.